antronerds/r2-training-courses/docs/index.rst

 R2 Training Courses: |version|
 ====================

-This contains a collection of training courses for R2; a biologist friendly, web based genomics analysis and visualization application developed by Jan Koster at the department of Oncogenomics in the Amsterdam University Medical Centers (AUMC), the Netherlands.
+This site contains a collection of training courses for the R2 platform.
+R2 is a biologist friendly, web based genomics analysis and visualization application developed by Jan Koster at the department of Oncogenomics in the Amsterdam University Medical Centers (AUMC), the Netherlands.
 For citations, please include the following webcite: 'R2: Genomics Analysis and Visualization Platform (http://r2.amc.nl http://r2platform.com)'

 Copyright (c) 2006-2020 Jan Koster